csesoc/constitution/CONSTITUTION.rst

 Casual Vacancies
 ----------------
-    Taken from section 18 of the Model Constitution
-    We need to talk to Arc Clubs: what happens when a casual vacancy arises

 #.
-In the event of a casual vacancy occurring in the membership of the Executive, the Executive may appoint a member of CSESoc to fill the vacancy and the member so appointed is to hold office, subject to this constitution, until the annual general meeting next following the date of the appointment.
+In the event of a casual vacancy occurring in the membership of the Executive, the Executive shall call a General Meeting within 30 days to elect a new officeholder.
 #.
 A casual vacancy in the office of a member of the Executive occurs if the member:

    #. dies, or